ISM Report On Business: Methodology

 The ISM indexes are calculated by taking the percentage of respondents that report that the activity has increased ("Better") and adding it to one-half of the percentage that report the activity has not changed ("Same") and adding the two percentages.
 Using half of the "Same" percentage effectively measures the bias toward a positive (above 50 percent) or negative index.
 As an example of calculating a diffusion index, if the response is 20 percent "Better," 70 percent "Same," and 10 percent "Worse," the Diffusion Index would be 55 percent (20% + [0.50 x 70%]).
 A reading of 50 percent indicates "no change" from the previous month.

 Economists and statisticians have determined that the farther the index is away from the amount that would indicate "no change" (50 percent), the rate of change is greater.
 Therefore, an index of 60% indicates a faster rate of increase than an index of 55% (increased activity is becoming more dispersed), and an index of 35% indicates a faster rate of decrease than an index of 40% (decreased activity is becoming more dispersed).
 A value of 100 indicates all respondents are reporting increased activity while 0 indicates that all respondents report decreased activity.

-Semiannual Forecasts
+ISM Supply Chain Planning Forecasts (formerly Semiannual Economic Forecasts)

-The ISM Semiannual Report, released in May and December, provides insight into both the manufacturing and non-manufacturing sectors of the U.S. economy.
+The ISM Supply Chain Planning Forecasts (formerly Semiannual Economic Forecasts) are released in May and December and provide insight into both the manufacturing and non-manufacturing sectors of the U.S. economy.
 The data in the current report compares information from the previous report versus what current conditions are.
 This report also offers a forecast for the next six months.